Hsien / InfluenceLake on the Mountain

 The yielding without shows going brings harm, remaining brings good fortune.

 The influence shows itself in the thighs.
-Holds to that which follows.
-To continue brings humiliation.
+Holds to that which follows it.
+To continue is humiliating.

 Small Image